chianjin/PDFeXpress/README.md

 > python build.py
 ```

-The compiled binary packages  are saved in `release` folder.
+The compiled binary package and installer are saved in `release` folder.